Hywan/atoum-instrumentation/README.md

 # atoum\instrumentation

 This library is a proof-of-concept for code instrumentation.
+Please, see [the presentation](http://hywan.github.io/atoum-instrumentation) or the following sections.

 ## Example